 Everything I write sounds like a joke.
 I go back and just delete, delete, delete.
 Who is laughing at this mess?
 Oh, a fun fact, I never attended 3rd grade…so…yeah. #Excuse

 I try to post 3 times a week.
 It’s essentially like unpaid part-time work to produce legitimate content three times a week all by yourself.
 It doesn’t matter how fun or amazing anything is (and it can be) if you do it day in and day out, it will get tedious fast.

 Me and Ms. FAF’s consensus demonstrates if you survive past the 6th-month mark, you need to survive the 7th-month burnout mark.
 In my case, the 7th-month of ‘second guessing what in the world I’m doing/am I writing 24-7.’
 Like I mentioned before, I’ve got zero experience prior to this so there are things I would have done differently if I could hit the rewind button.

 Thankfully, I’m not short on ideas.
 You can write about money in so many ways.
 I’ve been writing down a lot of topics that I wanted to dig into.
 The topics keep growing but my interest in using legible human words on them keeps waning.
 I have 35+ drafts.
 More than 35 horrible, incomplete, ugly drafts that will probably never see the light of day.
 I could rescue them by devoting some time to rewriting and doing research but I end up zombie-ing out to something else completely irrelevant.

 I told my husband the symptoms where every word I utter sounds like a fish trying to talk human.
-Jared diagnosed it as a self-esteem issue.
+Hubby diagnosed it as a self-esteem issue.
 Everything and every word come off crusty like dry bread, that’s how a blog writer burnout feels like.
 That was definitely not the case before where I feel super excited to write about personal finance.

 How I’m dealing with a blogger burnout